apphorde/lithium/lib/sfc/README.md

 ## `<template>`

-A `template` can define options for [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow).
+A `template` can define options for [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow) in an attribute.
 `shadow-dom` can either be a string or a JSON.
 For simplicity, `open` or `closed` are accepted as strings.
 Otherwise, a JSON object with the same options passed to `element.attachShadow()` can also be provided.

 If no shadow-dom attribute is provided, the component behaves like a regular DOM structure, with the content of `<template>` processed and appended to the custom element's root node.

 ## `<script>`